This Easter table setting full of pink ranunculus and sweet bunny plates is perfect for Easter, Passover, or even a spring dinner party.

 I also added a few little bunny egg cups that I got at Pottery Barn a few years ago, as well as my favorite faux eggs scattered on the table.
 These are something I use frequently, not just in tables, but also in my spring decor.

-The chicken wire chargers were also something I already had, and another favorite I haven’t brought out in awhile.
+The chicken wire chargers were also something I already had, and another favorite I hadn’t used in a long time.

 So go through your cabinets!
 Bring out some plates or chargers that you haven’t used in awhile and mix them up in a new way.

-Plants, lots of galvanized zinc, and a cheerful bunny create a sweet little vignette.
+Plants, lots of galvanized zinc, and a cheerful bunny create a sweet little vignette on the sideboard.

+I hope this has given you some ideas for throwing your own ‘garden-party’!
 And I hope this has inspired you to use what you have.
-I’ve never used the pieces together in this way before but it was fun to mix it up and come up with something new!
+I’ve never used the pieces together in this way before, but it was fun to mix it up and come up with something new!

 If you enjoyed this post, be sure to check out some of my other spring and Easter tables below!